 - Follow the instructions for use.

 - Avoid applying concentrated oil directly to the skin.

 - Avoid using lavender with benzodiazepines because the combination can cause intense drowsiness.

 Best Essential Oils For Panic Attacks

 Essential oils are scented liquids derived from plants, flowers, and fruits by manufacturers.
-Aromatherapy with some essential oils, according to research, may aid in relaxation and anxiety relief.
+According to research, aromatherapy with some essential oils may aid in relaxation and anxiety relief.

 The Citrus bergamia tree produces bergamot orange essential oil.
 The oil is extracted by cold pressing the rinds of oranges.
 Bergamot orange is a popular anxiety-relieving aromatherapy oil.

 Inhaling bergamot orange essential oil reduces anxiety in rats, according to a 2015 comprehensive study.
 In addition, a 2013 study found that aromatherapy with bergamot orange essential oil lowered anxiety in persons awaiting minor surgery compared to inhaling water vapour.

 Chamomile is a flowering plant that looks like a daisy.
 Manufacturers extract a fruity, sweet-smelling essential oil from the flowers of this plant using steam distillation.